Abdulai059/Vulnerables-Foundation/README.md

 ## 🚀 Our Vision

-We envision a world where no child is held back by their circumstances, and every child is given a chance to grow into a confident, honorable contributor to society.
+We envision a world where **no child is held back by their circumstances**, and every child is given a chance to grow into a confident, honorable contributor to society.

 ---

 ## 🤝 How You Can Help

-Whether you're an individual, organization, or partner, there's a place for you to join our mission:
+Whether you're an individual, organization, or partner, there's a place for you in this mission:

 - Volunteer your time or skills
 - Sponsor a child's education or healthcare